inphinit/inphinit/README.md

     ...
 });

-// Routes will only be added if you are accessing mysite2.org host
+// Routes will only be added when the request host is mysite2.org
 $app->scope('*://mysite2.org/', function ($app, $params) {
     ...
 });